16 Weeks Pregnant

 Tips for Week 16

-- Start talking/singing to baby — at 16 weeks, baby hears you.
-Voice recognition, language exposure, oxytocin for both of you.
-Doesn’t need to be elaborate.
+- Start talking and singing to your baby — at 16 weeks, they can hear you.
+It builds voice recognition, language exposure, and oxytocin for both of you, and it doesn’t need to be elaborate.

-- Document quickening — date, time, what it felt like.
-Many parents forget the exact first kick moment; journaling helps.
+- Document your quickening — jot down the date, time, and what it felt like.
+Many parents forget the exact first-kick moment, so journaling now is a gift to your future self.

 Things To Do (Checklist)